 For the Corporation, the change in the focus between current spendable resources and total available resources is identified in the adjustment columns found on each of the financial statements as noted above.
 To arrive at the Statement of Net Position, the accrued tobacco settlement revenues, the accrued interest expense on the Corporation's bonds, the outstanding balance of bonds payable and certain other adjustments are added to the total on the Governmental Activities column.
-This is displayed in the Adjustments Column.
+This is displayed in the Adjustments column.
 To arrive at the Statement of Activities, certain adjustments are made to the Statement of Revenues, Expenditures and Changes in Fund Balance.
 For the Corporation, transactions not affecting its reported net position are payments of debt service-principal.
-Accounts relating to the aforemential Activities column.
+Accounts relating to the aforementioned transactions are displayed in the Adjustments column.